 It’s important to note that all photographers must respect Audubon’s Guide to Ethical Bird Photography.
 As in the previous years, the contest stands for bird conservation and points out some issues related to it.
 According to Audubon’s 2019 climate science report, two-thirds of North American birds are threatened by extinction from climate change.
 If you want to learn more about how climate change will affect the birds in your backyard and communities, you can enter your zip code into Audubon‘s interactive Birds and Climate Visualizer.

 Take a look at more fantastic photos below and make sure to visit Audubon’s website for more information.
-And if you like birds like I do (and guys from the band Eels), check out the last year’s winners, too.
+And if you like birds like I do (and guys from the band Eels), check out the winners from other contests below.